Health and Welfare

-The College Counsellor is on-site two days each week in term-time, and the University also has its own Counselling Service which is available to all students throughout the year.
+The College Counsellor is available for online counselling appoints on Monday afternoons and Wednesday mornings in Michaelmas Term.
+The University also has its own Counselling Service, currently offering remote appointments.
+It is available to all students throughout the year.

 The College Dean is a member of the Welfare team and holds regular consultation hours in College.
 The Dean is also the Estranged Student contact person in St Hilda's: she is happy to provide support and advice to students who are studying without the support or approval of a family network.
 The College also has a Welfare Officer, Laura Lysenko, who offers students a confidential and friendly service throughout term time.
 Finally, there are three Junior Deans who are available to advise on welfare issues.
-Students can come and chat about anything and everything in total confidence with the Junior Deans.
+Students can chat, distanced or online, about anything and everything in total confidence with the Junior Deans.

 Transgender and Gender Identity